BLUE CORN - A WONDERFUL FOOD FOR THIS CENTURY

 FOOD PRODUCTS MADE OF BLUE CORN

-I buy whole blue corn kernals via the internet.
-I grind them up in a flour mill.
-Then I mix two parts water and one part blue corn flour or meal to make a thick, nourishing blue corn cereal.
-The only trick is that it must cook it for about 1.5 hours.
+One can buy whole blue corn kernals via the internet.
+You will have to grind them up in a flour mill.
+Then mix about two parts water and one part blue corn flour or meal to make a thick, nourishing blue corn cereal.
+The problem is that it must cook for about 1.5 hours.

 STORING BLUE CORN